nogazit99/Charedim_Git/README.md

-Cleaning Excel sheets via Python in order to insert the data inti an SQL db.
+Cleaning Excel sheets via Python in order to insert the data into an SQL db.